College of Education and Behavioral Sciences

 - File an application for admission to professional education.

 - File a statement indicating no convictions or pending charges on a felony or a sexual misconduct misdemeanor.

-- Submit documentation of a completed physical exam, TB test or assessment, and criminal background check, all dated within one year prior to admission to teacher education.
+- Submit documentation of a completed current physical exam, TB test or risk assessment, criminal background check, a Child Abuse and Neglect (CAN) check, and a signed copy of Professional Code of Ethics and Affidavit of Non-disclosure, all dated within one year prior to admission to teacher education.

 - File a statement indicating a commitment to uphold the Professional Code of Ethics for Kentucky School Personnel.

 - Complete teacher admission standardized testing requirement for demonstration of basic skills by satisfying the indicated cut-off score(s) for one of the following:

 - As of September 1, 2014 the required test is the PRAXIS Core Academic Skills for Educators (CASE) with minimums of 156 in Reading, 162 in Writing, 150 in Math.

 - Prior to Sept.
 1, 2014 the Pre-Professional Skills Test (PPST) with minimums of 174 in Mathematics, 176 in Reading, and 174 in Writing.